Periodic dynamics in superconductors induced by an impulsive optical quench: Introduction

-We begin by discussing plasmons in superconductors, which represent fluctuations of the order parameter phase coupled to fluctuations of the electromagnetic field in the sample.
-This coupling renders plasmons to acquire a gap [Fig.~\ref{fig:Main}] through the Anderson-Higgs mechanism~\cite{PhysRev.112.1900}, which is closely related to the Meissner effect in static systems.
+Before we turn to a detailed analysis, we first provide a physical picture of the mechanism that yields these oscillations despite incoherent photoexcitation.
+The key ingredient is plasmons in superconductors, representing fluctuations of the order parameter phase coupled to fluctuations of the electromagnetic field in the sample.
+This coupling renders plasmons to acquire a gap (Fig.~\ref{fig:Main}) through the Anderson-Higgs mechanism~\cite{PhysRev.112.1900}, which is closely related to the Meissner effect in static systems.
 In conventional superconductors, the plasmon gap is a large energy scale, it exceeds the quasiparticle gap, so that one often disregards the phase fluctuations.
 However, this scenario does not hold in a number of superconductors that exhibit light-induced superconducting behavior.
-For example, in $\rm K_3 C_{60}$, an isotropic three-dimensional superconductor, the plasmon gap is only about $20\,$THz.
-Thus, the phase fluctuations might be essential there~\cite{Ren.2020}.
-Besides, in cuprates, the strong anisotropy due to the layered crystal structure dramatically renormalizes the $c$-axis plasmon gap to be of the order of $1-2\,$THz, rendering Josephson plasmons to be the primary lowest-energy excitations.
+For example, in $\rm K_3 C_{60}$, an isotropic three-dimensional superconductor, the plasmon gap is only about $20\,$THz~\cite{Buzzi21}.
+Thus, the phase fluctuations might be essential there~\cite{Ren.2020,jotzu2021superconducting}.
+Besides, in cuprates, the strong anisotropy due to the layered crystal structure dramatically renormalizes the $c$-axis plasmon gap to be of the order of $1-2\,$THz, rendering Josephson plasmons the primary lowest-energy excitations.